mxstn/mxstn.github.io/_posts/2024-03-15-importance-sampling.md

 date: 2024-03-15
 ---

-a basic probabilistic way to evaluate expectations (integrals) numerically is Monte Carlo, which is essentially just the law of large numbers.
+a basic probabilistic way to evaluate expectations (integrals) numerically is the usual Monte Carlo method, which is essentially just the law of large numbers.

 importance sampling can be thought of as a minor extension to this. say we want to numerically evaluate
 \begin{equation}